FeatureBaseDB/SlothAI/README.md

 ## Storage Opinions
 SlothAI is opinionated, inasmuch that it uses FeatureBase for its SQL processing to handle tabular data retrieval, set operations with a binary tree storage, and vector comparisons with a tuple storage layer.
 These features, together in one storage layer, are necessary to deliver datasets to machine learning models for prompt augmentation and training data management.

-We are working on adding a storage layer for PostgreSQL with pgvector support, and work is underway on a PostgreSQL FeatureBase module for set operations, which will be available in the near future.
+Other storage backends will be added to the system in the future.

 ## Pipelines
 SlothAI allows for building powerful ingest pipelines comprising nodes that serve as ETL (Extract, Transform, Load) functions, altering and enriching data fields as they pass through.
 Each node is capable of executing a transformation, extending one field into multiple fields.